Health and Safety Policy

 9. Adequate supervision of staff is provided to ensure that they are working safely, including the provision of increased supervision for vulnerable employees (new starters, agency staff, young persons, persons with disabilities and pregnant women);

-11. Personal protective equipment is readily available and maintained, and relevant employees are aware of its correct use, storage and procedures for replacement; and
+12. Personal protective equipment (“PPE”) is readily available and maintained and relevant employees are aware of its correct use, storage and procedures for replacement; and

-12. They set a good personal example by using the appropriate protective equipment whilst on site.
+13. They set a good personal example by using the appropriate equipment whilst on site.

 The above individuals will be supported by external Safety Advisors appointed by the Board of Directors.
-The external safety advisor will attend individual Company sites on a regular basis and will interpret new Health and Safety legislation and identify all safety related training requirements.
+The external Safety Advisors will attend individual Company sites on a regular basis and will interpret new Health and Safety legislation and identify all safety related training requirements.

 In compliance with the Regulatory Reform (Fire Safety) Order 2005, each site will complete a fire risk assessment to identify and ensure; the risks associated with the start and promulgation of fire on site are minimised, that suitable means of fire detection, fire suppression and raising the alarm are installed and maintained and that adequate fire emergency procedures are available and workers are trained to follow them.